steadybit/discovery-kit/docs/discovery-api.md

 ## Discovery Execution

 Discoveries are scheduled by the agent.
-Steadybit will use the `callIntervall` provided in the Discovery Description.
-The endpoint needs to return a list of all current discovered targets.
+Steadybit will use the `callIntervall` provided in the discovery description.
+The endpoint needs to return a list of all discovered targets.

 ### Example